AarnoldGad/holycube-s6-mod/README.md

 ## Changelogs

+### v0.0.6+1.21 - 4 August 2024 : Hotfix

+- Add "FACING"/"AXIS" property of a bunch of missing blocks
+  - Wood, stripped wood, and stripped log blocks, as well as Warped and Crimson wood
+  - Shulker boxes and barrels
+  - Basalt and Polished basalt
+  - Single chests, trapped chests and ender chests (double chests are WIP)
+  - Lectern, loom, grindstone, stone cutter, campfires and beehive/bee nest
+  - Carved pumpkins and Jack-o-lantern
+- Add Banners' orientation too

 ### v0.0.5+1.21 - 4 August 2024 : Hotfix

 - Add "IN_WALL" property for fence gates in debug stick